toukali/alx-system_engineering-devops/0x00-shell_basics/README.md

 this script Display current directory contents in a long format 4-listmorefiles this script Display current directory contents, including hidden files (starting with .).
 Use the long format.
+5-listfilesdigitonly
+this script Display current directory contents.
+     -Long format
+     -with user and group IDs displayed numerically -And hidden files (starting with .)